Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 This library also includes a complete async API supported on Python 3.5+.
 To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
 Async clients are found under the `azure.ai.formrecognizer.aio` namespace.

-### Optional Configuration

-Optional keyword arguments can be passed in at the client and per-operation level.
-The azure-core [reference documentation][azure_core_ref_docs] describes available configurations for retries, logging, transport protocols, and more.

 ### Additional documentation